Isabel Allende (politician): Exile

+Isabel, together with her mother and her sister Carmen Paz, was granted political asylum in Mexico, a country that fully welcomed them and where she spent 16 years in exile before returning to Chile in 1989, during the final phase of the military regime.

+During her exile she traveled around the world denouncing human rights violations, meeting with heads of state and international figures in pursuit of the restoration of democracy in Chile.
+During her years of exile in Mexico City, she also completed a Master’s degree in Sociology at the National Autonomous University of Mexico (UNAM) and another in Political Science at FLACSO, after which she began working at the Latin American Institute of Transnational Studies (ILET – Mexico).

+Return to Chile

 Her first marriage, with Sergio Meza, did not last for long, but they had a son, Gonzalo.
 Gonzalo (1965-2010) was an activist in the "No" movement leading up to the 1988 plebiscite and a founder of the Party for Democracy.
 With her second husband, Romilio Tambutti, she has a daughter named Marcia (b.
 1971).

 Other members of the Allende family have played important roles in Chilean politics.
 Her niece Maya Fernández, also a member of the Socialist Party, is Minister of Defense under President Gabriel Boric, since March 2022.
 Gay rights activist Alejandro Fernández Allende is her nephew.

 Political career

 On returning to her homeland, Allende began a successful political career as a member of the Socialist Party of Chile.
 After Chile's return to democracy in 1990, she was elected to the Chamber of Deputies, serving as its President between 2003 and 2004, becoming the second woman to do so after Adriana Muñoz.

 Allende, along with Soledad Alvear and several other Senators, sponsored a bill to extend voting rights to Chileans living abroad.
 The right to vote from overseas was codified by Law No. 20.748, which allowed thousands of Chileans to vote in the 2020 national plebiscite and in presidential elections.

 Among her principal successes, Allende has worked to reform Chile's divorce law; a law that allows disabled individuals to be judges and notaries; and a law permitting abortion on three grounds.
 She has also worked for the passage of bills on gender identity, the water code, and creation of a government service for biodiversity and environmental protection.
 She supports adhering to the Trans-Pacific partnership.

+On 3 April 2025, Chile's Constitutional Court found, in an 8-2 ruling, that Allende had engaged in business activities incompatible with Article 60 of the Constitution, and declared her Senate seat vacant.
+It found her guilty of attempting to sell a house, which had belonged to her late father, to the government as a museum.
+This was found to be a conflict of interest, as people holding political office are prohibited by Article 60 from entering into state contract negotiations.
+Her niece, Maya Fernández Allende, was also forced to resign from her position in the Cabinet of President Gabriel Boric.